nbashir97/ALSPAC-Imputation/README.md

 # ALSPAC Imputation

-This repository contains the scripts used to unify and impute genotypes for the three main subgroups within the [Avon Longitudinal Study of Parents and Children (ALSPAC)][alspac] to the NIH [Trans-Omics for Precision Medicine (TOPMed)][topmed] reference panel.
+This repository contains the scripts used to unify and impute genotypes for the three main subgroups within the [Avon Longitudinal Study of Parents and Children (ALSPAC)][alspac] to the [Trans-Omics for Precision Medicine (TOPMed)][topmed] reference panel.

 ## Prerequisites